How to Carve a Wooden Reindeer — A Festive Bushcraft Whittling Project for Beginners

 There's no avoiding it now — Christmas fever is well and truly underway!
 In this edition of our Bushcraft Fundamentals how-to series, we'll be crafting a small festive ornament that can be scaled up to sit in the garden or scaled down to hang on the Christmas tree.
 The dimensions I've used here create a desktop-sized Rudolph.

-Body & Head
+1 Body & Head

-Select a piece for the body and cut it to a length roughly three times the branch’s diameter.
-For example, if your branch is 15 mm thick, aim for a 45 mm body length.
+Select a piece for the body and cut it to a length roughly three times the branch's diameter.

 The head should be slightly shorter, but no less than twice the thickness.
 Chamfering or rounding the ends of both pieces will give a smoother, more finished look.